suabochica/scala-learning/README.md

 sdk list scala
 ```

-An you will get the next out
+And you will get the next out

 ```
 ================================================================================